AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Dunder Methods.md

 The _\_\_getitem()\_\__ and _\_\_setitem()\_\__ methods allow you to access a class via the operator \[ \]. _\_\_getitem()\_\__ allows you to retrieve elements like
 `print(chest[0])` whereas _\_\_setitem()\_\__ allows you to assign to elements like `chest[0] = value`.

+Overloading the \[ \] opreator can be useful for accessing for accessing many different types of data: strings, lists, tuples, dictionaries...
 ```Python
 class Chest:
     def __init__(self, *items: str): # 'items' should be any amount of strings)